Reviewed by: Lazarev.agency AI Product & Strategy Team

 ✅ Start with strategic framing

-Explain that AI transformation is about rethinking how your company works, not just what tools it uses.
-Position it as a business strategy, not a tech trend.
+Explain that AI transformation is about rethinking how your company works.
+Position it as a business strategy.

 ✅ Show the business case with data